Hebrew Union College – Jewish Institute of Religion: Women's equality

 In 2021, following new reports about sexual abuse by former Hebrew Union College president Sheldon Zimmerman and recently deceased professor Michael Cook, three separate Reform organizations began internal investigations of sexual harassment and other forms of discrimination.
 Hebrew Union College retained the law firm Morgan Lewis, who conducted 170 interviews addressing incidents beginning in the 1970s.
 The report described the culture at the school's campuses as a "good old boys" mindset demonstrating favoritism towards cisgender men, particularly at the Cincinnati and Jerusalem campuses.
 It found that students and administration were reluctant to confront professors over repeated incidents of harassment and discrimination, as many of the perpetrators are or were revered scholars in their field, and complaints were often swept under the rug.
 Former professors Steven M. Cohen, Michael Cook, and Stephen Passamaneck, Director of Litiurgical Arts and Music Bonia Shur, and former presidents Alfred Gottschalk and Sheldon Zimmerman were reported to be the subject of repeated credible allegations of sexual harassment.
 The report recommended renaming or removing endowed chairs, scholarships, statues, and buildings that honor the wrongdoers.
 The school's current president and board both stated that they would make teshuvah (repent), work to prevent such incidents, and revise policies for handling misconduct complaints.

-Hebrew Union College is undertaking a multi-year teshuvah process to strengthen a sacred and respectful community aligned with its highest Jewish values.
+As of 2021, Hebrew Union College has undertaking annual teshuvah processes to strengthen a sacred and respectful community aligned with its highest Jewish values.
 As part of this effort, Hebrew Union College has implemented a holistic plan of strategic and operational change to rebuild trust, promote healing, and ensure a safe, equitable, and values-driven institutional culture.

 The process began in 2020 with the convening of the Presidential Task Force on Safe and Respectful Environments and continued after the 2021 release of the Morgan Lewis investigation report.